 This is popular in audio,

 visual multimedia in systems like VVVV

-and web api programming systems like
+Also seen in web api programming systems like

 Possibly the most important application now is the neural net paradigm that treats neural data flow as a dataflow graph.

 Graphical dataflow is not the only way we can program visually.
 The hierarchical tree like structures of teaching tool scratch or art lisp project fluxus take a different approach.
 There are surely others; I’m not sure which are useful.

 Visual patcher programming is being made rigorous by projects like Luna, which translate general purpose languages back and forth between equivalent graphical and textual representations.
 This is AFAICT a bijection approach where both visual and code representations are first class citizens.

 They have probably the best explanation of the whole dataflow patching mode, for the outsider: